openbakery/gradle-xcodePlugin/Documentation/Parameters.md

   default value: 'Debug'

-* _sdk_ - the SDK that should be used (e.g. 'iphonesimulator', 'iphoneos')
+* _type_ - the type of the build.
+Possible values are iOS, OSX (tvOS will be added in the future).
+This parameter replaces the sdk parameter.
+The given values is not case sensitive therefor 'ios', 'iOs', 'IOS' are all correct values.

+  default value: iOS

+* _simulator_ - should perform a simulator build.
+Possible values are 'true' and 'false'

-  default value: 'iphonesimulator'
+  default value: true

 * _target_ - the xcode build target that should be used